MaciejDudziak/Bill_split_app/README.md

 <h2>Use guide:</h2>

 <h4>Input:</h4>
-Csv file with debts list split by commas, each debt in single line, for example:
+Csv file with debts list split by commas, each debt in single line, for example:<br>

 John,Mary,20<br>
 John,Andrew,50<br>